-Austin Child Guidance Center has six licensed psychologists on staff.
-Our treatment staff also includes a part-time child/adolescent psychiatrist, licensed clinical social workers, and licensed professional counselors.
-Our center's focus on training future mental health professionals means that in addition to our postdoctoral fellowship, we also offer a doctoral psychology practicum as well as internships for social work, counseling, and psychiatric nurse practitioner students.
+Austin Child Guidance Center has a multidisciplinary team of professionals including psychologists, social workers, counselors, marriage and family therapists.
+Our treatment staff also includes a part-time child/adolescent psychiatric service provider, and often, nurse practitioner intern.
+Our center's focus on training future mental health professionals means that in addition to our postdoctoral fellowship, we also offer internships for social work, counseling, and psychiatric nurse practitioner students.